Tipser/slate/source/includes/_configuration-options.md

 Similarly, `hideSimilarProducts` parameter, if set to **true**, can be used to hide Similar Products Module on product page

 [![](widget2.png)](/images/widget2.png)

-### Custom CSS

-If there is a need to use custom css stylesheet inside the Tipser dialog iframe, it may be activated in two steps:

-1. set `useCustomCss` parameter to **true**

-2. Send the custom css stylesheet to Tipser administrator in order for it to be uploaded to your account.

 ### updateConfig()